 military status affidavit Paying settlements for SCRA violations can cost you a bundle.
 It’s better to do your homework ahead of time and avoid the expensive headaches.

 The SCRA deems soldiers on active duty exempt from lawsuits.
 Even recent retirees are covered.
 Cases involving repossessions, foreclosures and other debts are common.
-If you want to recoup your losses, you’ll need an affidavit that says the person you’re suing isn’t an active servicemember before you go forward.
+If you want to recoup your losses, you’ll need a military status affidavit that says the person you’re suing isn’t an active servicemember before you go forward.

 As bad as it would be to get your case thrown out of court for lack of documentation, worse would be getting slapped with a countersuit for SCRA violations.

 In a California case last month, Lincoln Military Housing agreed to pay a $200,000 fine for illegally evicting servicemembers behind on their rents.
 But Lincoln didn’t skip filing the affidavits.
 It filed false affidavits, claiming the tenants were not in the service.